huggingface/optimum-benchmark/README.md

 ## Features 🎨

-`optimum-benchmark` allows you to run benchmarks with no code and minimal user input, just specify:
+`optimum-benchmark` allows you to run benchmarks with minimal configuration.
+The only required parameters are:

-- The type of device (e.g. `cuda`).
 - The launcher to use (e.g. `process`).
 - The type of benchmark (e.g. `training`)
 - The backend to run on (e.g. `onnxruntime`).
 - The model name or path (e.g. `bert-base-uncased`)
-- And optionally, the model's task (e.g. `text-classification`) and library (e.g. `timmm`).

-Everything else is either optional or inferred from the model's name or path.
+Everything else is optional or inferred at runtime, but can be configured to your needs.

 ### Backends & Devices 📱